FaithAlone.net

 2 For he that speaketh in an unknown tongue speaketh not unto men, but unto God: for no man understandeth him; howbeit in the spirit he speaketh mysteries.

 Charismatics take the reference to "no man understands him" to justify their glossolalia.
-However, once again, including context makes that a simply ridiculous interpretation:
+However, once again, including context makes that a ridiculous interpretation:

 1 Corinthians 14:3-9